 - Having what appears to be a gray curtain move across your field of vision

-Retinal detachment is a serious condition that should be considered a medical emergency and treated immediately by an eye care professional.
+Retinal detachment is a serious condition that should be considered an eye care emergency and treated immediately by an eye care professional.

 Types of Treatments